casper-network/ceps/text/0088-contract-level-messages.md

 Storage cost will be charged based on the `wasm.storage_costs.gas_per_byte` chainspec parameter.

-For each emitted message 2 records are written in global state: the topic control record and the message checksum.
+For each emitted message 3 records are written in global state: the topic control record, the message checksum and the block message count record is changed.
 Writing these records incurs a fixed cost based on `gas_per_byte`.

 When a new topic is added 2 records are written in global state: the topic control record and the addressable entity record that is extended with the new topic name and topic name hash.
 Because the topic name is variable, the cost depends on the length of the topic name.